Samsung/tizen-docs/docs/application/tizen-studio-0/setup/faq.md

-## Frequently asked questions
+## Frequently Asked Questions

 This page contains answers to most commonly asked questions or errors that you may encounter while installing Tizen studio and developing apps in Tizen Studio.

 - **How to run Tizen Studio on Ubuntu 18.04?**

   Tizen studio supports Ubuntu 18.04.
-But Ubuntu 18.04 distribution does not include the runtime libraray **libpng12-0**.
-To experience optimal installation experience, install the runtime library, run the following command:
+However, Ubuntu 18.04 distribution does not include the runtime libraray **libpng12-0**.
+To experience optimal installation experience, install the runtime library and run the following command:
    ```
    $ wget http://mirrors.kernel.org/ubuntu/pool/main/libp/libpng/libpng12-0_1.2.54-1ubuntu1_amd64.deb
    $ sudo dpkg -i libpng12-0_1.2.54-1ubuntu1_amd64.deb
    ```
-    For more detailed list of Ubuntu dependencies, see [Dependencies](./docs/link to ubuntu.md)

    Generally, installing packages from older distributions may break apt installation system.
-Since its dependencies are also present in Ubuntu-18.04, it will not break apt system.
+Since its dependencies are also present in Ubuntu-18.04, it will not break apt installation system.

 - **How to manage certificates and package applications in different Ubuntu setups?**